Justaus3r/Xile/README.md

 [![Code of Conduct](https://img.shields.io/badge/code%20of-conduct-ff69b4.svg?style=flat)](https://github.com/Justaus3r/Penta/blob/main/docs/CODE_OF_CONDUCT.md)
 [![Read the Docs](https://readthedocs.org/projects/penta/badge/?version=latest)](https://penta.readthedocs.io/en/latest/?badge=latest)
 [![Open Source](https://badges.frapsoft.com/os/v3/open-source.svg?v=103)](https://opensource.org/)
->> Active Developement paused for time being

-A cmd ,command prompt ,shell or command interpreter(whatever you say) purely written in python .tries to be more efficient ,functional and easier to use than our classic cmd.
+_A cmd/command prompt/shell/command interpreter(whatever you say) purely written in python_ .tries to be more efficient ,functional and easier to use than our classic cmd.
 Here is a table of commands that Penta supports as of now.i also converted a part of project into Python2(as an experiment),if you want to check that out just see the ```Pent2.py```.

 | Commands:     | Description:                                 |